yahiaAlg/php_course/php_exceptions_tutorial.md

-# Simple PHP Exceptions Guide - No OOP
+# Simple PHP Exceptions and Error handling Guide

 ## The Critical Problem: When Simple Errors Kill Your Entire Program